-Children who have not been offered a place at Our Lady of the Assumption Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
-The waiting list will be maintained until 31st December 2018 and will then be discarded.
-Parents may apply to Our Lady of the Assumption Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year 2018/2019 when it will be discarded.
+In addition to their right to appeal, children who have not been offered a place at Our Lady of the Assumption Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
+The waiting list will be maintained until the last day of the autumn term i.e 31st December 2019 and will then be discarded.